-Make sure to use a really sharp knife to cut pointy little horns out of red peppers for your evil little deviled eggs!
-I actually use an exacto knife so they’re perfectly pointy.
+Make sure to use a really sharp knife to cut pointy little horns out of red peppers for your Halloween deviled eggs!
+I actually use an x-acto knife so they’re perfectly pointy.

-Why make bacon roses when you can make gorgonzola, stuffed date, bacon roses?!
+I made a gorgeous bouquet of bacon roses, and stuffed them with dates!
 I thought they looked a little spooky – especially on the real rose stems in candle light.

 Here’s a fancy idea!
 If you’re making bacon roses, buy real roses, trim off the flowers and use the stems for the bacon.
 But don’t just discard the roses!
 Pop them in a pumpkin!
 Be sure to wash the stems really well before sticking bacon roses on top, though.